Azure/apim-lab/apim-lab/7-security/security-7-3-managed-identities.md

 ## Managed Identities

-In Azure, an Active Directory identity can be assigned to a managed resource such as an Azure Function, App Service or even an API Management instance.
+In Azure, an Active Directory identity can be assigned to a managed resource such as an Azure Function, App Service or even an Azure API Management instance.
 Once an identity is assigned, it has many capabilities to work with other resources that leverage Azure AD for authentication, much like a service principal.

-### Register API Management with Active Directory
+### Register Azure API Management with Active Directory

 ![Register APIM](../../assets/images/apim-security-register-principal.png)